Distance: 34-mile lollipop

 At Saratoga Gap turn around and return to your car—the first of our three fine descents.
 Since it was mellow going up, it’s mellow going down—not a hair-raising, white-knuckle thrill ride, but a graceful, lovely slalom with big, sweeping turns that never send you to your brakes.
 Literally (and I mean literally) you will never have to touch your brakes in the 6 miles unless you’re hammering and hit the infrequent corners signed “25 mph” at more than 30 mph.
 Otherwise it’s a constant, easy 25-30 mph drop.

 Just past your car, go straight at the intersection onto 236 towards Big Basin State Park (there’s a sign).
 You’ll be in beautiful redwood forest and on deliciously serpentining road for the rest of the ride.
 Ride to the State Park Visitor Center via a moderate climb followed by a descent (our second of three) that is one of the best descents in Bestrides.org.
 At the Visitor Center there are nice bathrooms, water, a store that serves food, guided hikes, 4-5 very big redwoods, and a fee if you want to stay.
-If you want to get off the road, there’s an flat .7-mile loop right from the Visitor Center that goes by some of the biggest trees in the park.
+If you want to go for an easy walk and get closer to the trees, there’s a flat .7-mile loop right from the Visitor Center that goes by some of the biggest trees in the park.

 The non-redwoods are gorgeous too